guigolab/CLS3_GENCODE/data_release/README.md

 awk -F "\t" '$2 ~ /CLS3_created/ && $5 ~ /lncRNA/' v47-CLS3_extended_mappings | cut -f1 | sort -u | wc -l
 ```

-The novelty brought by these transcripts, with respect to version v27 (human) and vM16 (mouse) are reported the following table, and assigned asdefined in the schema below.
+The novelty brought by these transcripts, with respect to version v27 (human) and vM16 (mouse) are reported the following table, and assigned as defined in the schema below.

   - [v47-CLS3 mapping](https://zenodo.org/records/13946596/files/v47-CLS3mapping_status.txt?download=1)
   - [vM36-CLS3 mapping] (coming soon on Zenodo)